Pantagrueliste/Avvisi-del-Levante/index.md

 ## Nomenclature

-> :warning: **This nomenclature is for internal purposes only.
-Ignore this section if you're not a user of the MIA database.
+**Warning: This nomenclature is for internal purposes only.
+Ignore this section if you're not a user of the MIA database.**

 ### Biographies

 #### Example

 **First name:** Mehmed Pasha
 **Family name:** — (se sappiamo, allora mettiamo) **Appellative:** Sokollu
 **Searchname:** Sokullu Mehmet Paşa
 **Searchname:** Mehmed-pasa Sokolovic